UberGuidoZ/Flipper/Sub-GHz/Jamming/ReadMe.md

 ## UK

+The act of jamming is punishable by 2 years in prison.

-Jamming is punishable by 2 years in prison for jamming and 3 months in prison for distributing jammer hardware.
+Distribution of jammer hardware is punishable by up to 3 months in prison.